CodingNomads/articles/code-is-text/code-is-text.md

 - **Python project components**: Yes, code is just text... but is it also code :) There are many parts of a Python project, but once you get a grasp you open the door to creating any Python project of your own.

 Congratulations again on building your first Python project for beginners!

-Get started working with one of the most popular programming languages in CodingNomads' [Python Online Course](https://codingnomads.co/courses/python-bootcamp-online/).